sh1eda/sh1eda/CONTRIBUTING.md

 Give my Repos a Star<br>
 Like things that I post<br>
 Follow me on GitHub, Twitter, Youtube, Twitch, Insta, FB, Reddit, StackOverflow etc.<br>
-Vote for my Bot at top.gg and other bot lists<br>
 and tell your friends how great my stuff is :D

 ## Testing and Feedback